NC Democrats announce new candidates, and they’re almost all women

 According to the Center for American Women and Politics, 13 of North Carolina’s 50 state senators are women, as are 30 of the 120 state representatives.
 The state’s population is 51 percent female.

-In North Carolina on Monday, Republicans pointed out that many of the GOP incumbents being targeted by the new Democratic challengers are also women.
+In North Carolina on Monday, Republican politicians pointed out that many of the GOP incumbents being targeted by the new Democratic challengers are also women.

+The Democratic Party’s announcements Monday also did not include at least two other Democratic women who might challenge GOP incumbents next year.

 It’s unclear exactly which maps will be in play next November, when the elections will be held.
 There are currently three different versions of the legislative district maps.

 One version, the current map, has been ruled unconstitutional due to racial gerrymandering.
-Republicans in the legislature then passed a second version earlier this year, but a panel of federal judges considering the case hired an independent redistricting expert, Stanford University professor Nathaniel Persily, to draw a third version of the maps.
+Republicans in the legislature then passed a second version earlier this year, but a panel of federal judges ruled that those new maps were still unconstitutional.
+So the judges hired an independent redistricting expert, Stanford University professor Nathaniel Persily, to draw a third version of the maps.

-Despite the heavy Republican majorities in both chambers of the legislature, North Carolina voters tend to split roughly evenly in statewide elections, like for governor or president.
+Despite the heavy Republican majorities in both chambers of the legislature, North Carolina is usually split about 50-50 in statewide elections, like for governor or president.

 Here are the candidates who announced Monday.